RomayLala/alx-higher_level_programming/0x09-python-everything_is_object/README.md

 This function answers the question:Is a a tuple?.
 This function answers the question:Is a a tuple?.
 This function answers the question:Is a a tuple?.
+This is the output of what this script prints.